Planning your Icelandic adventures and looking for where to stay in Reykjavik? Then you’re in for a treat!

-- (Luxury) Hotel Duus by Keflavik Airport – This is my recommendation for all those of you that want to enjoy some luxury.
-This hotel offers an on-site restaurant, free Wi-Fi, a 24-hour front desk, beautiful rooms, a tour desk and more!
-Plus, it’s located only 3.4 km from the airport and it offers an airport shuttle as well.
+- Mid-range: Hotel Duus by Keflavik Airport – this hotel comes with an on-site restaurant, free Wi-Fi, a 24-hour front desk, beautiful rooms, a tour desk and more!
+Plus, it’s located only a 10-min drive away from the airport and it offers a free shuttle service.

 💵 Is it expensive to stay in Reykjavík?

-Yes, Reykjavik is generally an expensive city, but you can also find also more affordable accommodations like hostels and guest houses, to stay on a budget!
+Yes, Reykjavik is generally an expensive city, but you can also find affordable accommodations like hostels and guest houses, like Freyja Guesthouse & Suites, to stay on a budget!

 👪 Where to stay in Reykjavik with the family?

-The best area where to stay in Reykjavik with the family is Laugardalur, at Nordurey Hotel City Garden or Hilton Reykjavik Nordica, both offering great value for the price!
+The best area to stay in Reykjavik with the family is the up and coming district of Laugardalur, which has some great hotels like the Grand Hotel.

-I hope you found this post useful and maybe you already found the ideal hotel for your preferences and budget from my recommendations above, am I right?
-If not, here’s my absolute favorite choices with great reviews and central location:
+I hope you found this post useful and maybe you already found the ideal hotel for your preferences and budget from my recommendations above!
+If not, here are my absolute favorite options that have great reviews and a central location:

-P.S.: Make sure to check out my list of awesome things to do in Reykjavik on a budget – I am sure it will help you to plan your vacation and not to overpay where not needed to!
+P.S.: Make sure to check out my list of awesome things to do in Reykjavik – I am sure it will help you to plan your vacation and not to overpay where not needed to!

 Pin it for later!